-Social media marketing and management is now complex than ever.
+Social media marketing is now more complex than ever.
 Getting results is no longer about just when to post and how often, but it goes on to media types to create, brand positioning and messaging, to intensional viral content creation.

 If you are a renowned social media guru, then you can help clients get better results with their efforts.
 You can guide them on creating content that boosts engagement and sparks conversation online.

 Community management is also becoming one of the most sought-after social media services.
 Facebook groups are now central to Facebook, and many companies are now leveraging the platforms to provide and outsource customer support.
 Some of the popular companies doing this really well are:

 If this is an area you are not familiar with, consider taking an online course on growing and managing Facebook groups.
 You might need to create one for your consulting business as well.

 Starting a career consulting firm is also one of the best consulting business ideas to try.
 With new careers popping up every day, it can be hard to decide which path to pursue.